legesher/legesher/CONTRIBUTING.md

 **TUTORIALS**
  If there was anything you do not currently understand or did not while going through the current tutorials, please update them to improve their usefulness.
 This is for the betterment of our community, we all thank you for it!

-**For updates larger than a one or two line fix:**
+**For updates larger than a one or two-line fix:**
 1\.
 Create your own fork of the code
 2\.
 Do the changes in your fork
 3\.
 If you like the change and think the project could use it:

 - Be sure you have followed the code style for the project.
 - Note the Legesher Code of Conduct.
-- Send a pull request and be open for feedback.
+- Send a pull request and be open to feedback.
 - The pull request will need to be reviewed by at least one member of the maintainer community before it can be merged into the project.

 ### Language Translations :loudspeaker: